 2. LinkedIn summaries to engage

 Are you looking for leads?
 Looking to engage visitors who have discovered your page?
-Check out the profile of Christopher Piton, LinkedIn coach.
+Check out the profile of Austin Henline, LinkedIn coach.

 Christopher’s summary is a checklist of best practices.
 His teaser consists of two direct questions, which highlight his added value.
-He directly adds a link to his agenda to make an appointment with him.
+He directly adds a link to his calendar to make an appointment with him.
 He then explains his method, in a few sentences, and outlines issues you may encounter if you’re trying to get known on LinkedIn.
-He presents them in bullet-point format, to make the reading more fluid and less monotonous.
+He presents them in a bullet-point format, to make for a more fluid and less monotonous read.

 Finally, he ends with a series of questions, which present his background and what he can bring you that another LinkedIn coach cannot.
-Each sentence of his summary is designed to engage the visitor and push him to contact him.
+Each sentence of his summary is designed to engage the visitor and push them to contact him.
 In fact, he offers three different ways to do so: by email, by LinkedIn, or by appointment.
-How to decline?
+How can you decline?

 3. LinkedIn summaries to introduce yourself

 Finally, if your goal is simply to introduce yourself and make people want to follow you, you can highlight the values you hold dear.
 This way, LinkedIn users will know who you are, and what content you will offer them.
-Discover the profile of Lucie Basch, co-founder and president of Too Good To Go.
+Have a look at the profile of Lucie Basch, co-founder and president of Too Good To Go.